jsalegre/Survival-Random-Forest/README.md

 The file "Analytics_RSF.py" helps calculating the mean and standard deviation of each combination of scenario and K-folds to come up with the C-Index range for that case.

 The file "Features_RSF.py" performs a permutaion of importance among the variables of each case.
 The predifined selected cases are the cases of each scenario that resulted in the best C-Index.

+Dataset used not disclosed due to data protection policies.